Oxford Open Learning

 The Syllabus

-This course prepares students for AQA GCSE Science: Chemistry syllabus 4421 for exams until June 2012.
-Assessment is by one written paper (75%) and coursework (25%).
-We have chosen this syllabus as it is the most suited for home schooling.
+This course prepared students for AQA GCSE Science: Chemistry syllabus 4421 for exams until June 2012.
+Assessment was by one written paper (75%) and coursework (25%).
+We chose this syllabus as it was at that time the most suited for home schooling.

 Practical Skills/ Coursework